cybros-network/cybros-network/README.md

 - It will be an Implementation, just like others.
 - The developer experience should be similar to Smart Contracts.
 - It should support TEE to ensure its confidentiality.
-- It should support ZK to help developers make proof of jobs' results.
+- It should support ZK to help developers make proof of jobs' results without leaking privacy data.
 - It should have an economic incentive layer for workers.

 ## Project Structure